Probate Genealogy Research In Scotland

 If you have a problem that you think we could help you with, please don’t hesitate to contact us for a free consultation.
 Likewise, if you have any questions please check out our Frequently Asked Questions page.

-Confidentiality is assured with all our Genealogy Services
+Confidentiality is guaranteed with all our Scottish Probate Genealogy Services

-Our Registration Number with the ICO is - ZA493590
+Gengenie Research Registration Number with the Information Commissioner’s Office is - ZA493590

 The Information Commissioner’s Office can be contacted here: